sh4nx0r/sh4nx0r.github.io/_posts/2015-09-22-bachelors-recipe-indo-chinese-egg-scramble.md

 ---

-I've been experimenting a variety of cooking for quite sometime and this dish turned out to be soooo exotic.
+I've been experimenting a variety of cooking for quite sometime and this dish turned out to be **soooo exotic**.
 Hey, I am not faking, you should definitely try this out and you will surely thank me later.
 This dish is not a main course, it's a side kick and can be considered a starter as well.
 I am not a pro at cooking, but this one tastes luscious.<br><br> The preparation time is hardly less than 5-7 minutes.
 You will find a brief step-by-step method on how to make this recipe.
 So let's get started.

 ## Ingredients